 Butter Me Up Organics makes body, hair, and home care products so good they can be eaten.

-They even have organic baby products that include organic baby shampoo.
+They even have organic baby products including zero waste baby shampoo.

 The California-based company chooses non-GMO, organic, and cruelty-free ingredients and never uses synthetic dyes, synthetic fragrances, sulfates, phthalates, palm oil, or parabens.